 All repaired coarctation patients are at risk of developing the following problems:

-- Re-narrowing of the Aorta: In some patients the aorta re-narrows again.
+In some patients the aorta re-narrows.
 This can occur in those who had surgery as well as catheter treatment.
-Some patients will need to have their aorta re-opened.
+In others, the original repair may have left the aorta too narrow.
+Some patients will need additional treatment to re-open their aorta.

-- High Blood Pressure: Many people with coarctation continue to have high blood pressure.
+Many people with coarctation continue to have high blood pressure.
 Some people may have normal pressure at rest but get high blood pressure when they exercise.
-Some patients will need to take medicine to keep their blood pressure low.
+Some patients will need to be treated to keep their blood pressure low.

-- Brain Aneurysm/Stroke: Some people with coarctation also have something wrong in the brain’s blood vessels, and they can swell and burst.
+Some people with coarctation also have abnormalities in the brain’s blood vessels which can also swell and burst.
 Coarctation patients should know how to identify signs of stroke and should report any worrisome symptoms to their doctor promptly.
 New methods exist to diagnose and treat these problems before they cause damage.
 Good control of high blood pressure may also help prevent this problem.

-- Valve Problems: As discussed above, many coarctation patients have a bicuspid valve.
-This valve can begin leaking over time.
+As discussed above, the majority of coarctation patients have a bicuspid valve.
+This valve can develop leaking over time.
 It can also become too narrow.
 It is important that this valve’s function continue to be checked regularly.

-- Infection: Some people with coarctation are at risk of developing an an infection of the lining of the heart and valves (endocarditis).
+Some people with coarctation are at risk of heart infection (endocarditis).
 They may also be prone to infection in the aorta (endarteritis).
 This includes patients with a history of heart infection and patients who have recently received a stent or graft.
-It is important that patients with coarctation protect themselves from infection as directed by their heart doctor.
+It is important that patients with coarctation protect themselves from infection as directed by their cardiac team.

 Most patients with repaired coarctation can exercise normally.
 Some repaired coarctation patients should avoid heavy weight lifting.
 Your ACHD doctor can tell you more about what exercise is right for you.

 Coarctation should be repaired before you become pregnant.
-Women with unrepaired coarctation are at highest risk for problems during pregnancy.
+Women with unrepaired coarctation are most at risk for problems during pregnancy.

-The most common complication in pregnancy in women with coarctation is high blood pressure during pregnancy.
+About 15–20% of women with coarctation have high blood pressure during pregnancy.
 All pregnant women with coarctation should have their blood pressure checked regularly.
-If you have coarctation, your risk of having a child with a heart defect is higher than in the general population.
-You should talk about this with your ACHD doctor.
+A small number (10%) have miscarriages.
+If you have coarctation, your risk of having a child with a heart defect is considered to be between 3–10%.

 It is important that coronary artery disease be found and treated.
 This means you may need treatment for high cholesterol.
 It also means that controlling your weight is especially important.
 If you smoke, try to get the help you need to stop.

-Coarctation is a lifelong disorder.
-But the good news is that most people with coarctation do well.
-There are now many treatments available.
-According to the Guidelines for the Management of the Adult with Congenital Heart Disease, if you have coartctation, you should be seen yearly by an ACHD doctor.
-By getting the ACHD care you need and taking good care of your heart health, you can help your “funny plumbing” continue to thrive.
+Coarctation of the aorta is a lifelong disorder.
+But the good news is that most people with coarctation continue to do well.
+There are now many treatments available to prevent and treat the complications described above.
+By getting the ACHD care you need, and taking good care of your heart health, you can help your “funny plumbing” continue to thrive.